akka/alpakka-kafka/docs/src/main/paradox/atleastonce.md

 When connecting a committable source to a producer flow, some applications may require each consumed message to produce more than one message.
 In that case, in order to preserve at-least-once semantics, the message offset should only be committed after all associated messages have been produced.

-To achieve this, use the `ProducerMessage.MultiMessage` implementation of `Messages`:
+To achieve this, use the `ProducerMessage.MultiMessage` implementation of `Envelope`:

 Scala
 : @@ snip [dummy](../../test/scala/sample/scaladsl/AtLeastOnce.scala) { #oneToMany }